 Moving on, don’t forget about Call to Action.
 It’s a small piece of text that works as the last frontier between user and conversion.
 All those buttons with “Buy now” or “Learn more” on them are trying to convince visitors to convert by taking a desired action – mostly filling and sending the form.

 There’s nothing wrong with experiments, though.
 Has anyone ever said that CTAs have to be two words long?
 Make it longer, funnier, more emotional, if you like.
 There’s only one rule I strongly recommend for you to follow: verify it afterwards.
 I’ll say a word about it next.

 Every landing page you create is yet to shine, and in order to achieve it, you have to work on it a little.
 In most cases that means a lot of testing.
-If you haven’t heard about A/B Tests yet, now is the time to do some catching up!Every landing page you create is yet to shine, and in order to achieve it, you have to work on it a little.
+If you haven’t heard about A/B Testing yet, now is the time to do some catching up!Every landing page you create is yet to shine, and in order to achieve it, you have to work on it a little.
 In most cases that means a lot of testing.
-If you haven't heard about A/B Tests yet, now is the time to do some catching up!
+If you haven't heard about A/B Testing yet, now is the time to do some catching up!
 Click To Tweet

 Optimizing your landing pages means much more than just testing its elements and choosing the better-converting ones.
 Have you ever heard of attention span?
 It’s an ability to focus 100% on one thing for a specific time.
 The thing is, it’s getting shorter and shorter.
 In a world full of opportunities, distractors and memes we can’t remain focused for longer than a couple seconds.
 This is why your landing page has to be lightweight.

 Images, videos, sliders, and animations – all this stuff (usually) looks great, but it can be really challenging for your hosting.
 Try to keep balance between visual fireworks and loading speed of your landing page.
 No one will wait longer than 5 seconds for your website to load.
 An overweight landing page will make your conversions a will-o’-the-wisp and nothing more.